jcburley/joker/GOSTD.md

 # GOSTD Usage

-Build the version of Joker on the `gostd` branch as described in the [Joker README](README.md#the-gostd-namespaces).
+Build the version of Joker on the **gostd** branch as described in the [Joker README](README.md#gostd).

 After building, HTML documentation is available in the `docs` directory.
-For example, I use a URL to [my local docs tree](file:///home/craig/go/src/github.com/candid82/joker/docs/index.html) to get the latest info.
+For example, I use a URL to [my local docs tree](file:docs/index.html) to get the latest info.

 Or, use [the GOSTD-specific namespace documentation](https://burleyarch.com/joker/docs) to get an idea of what is available, as those pages are generally updated when new features (supporting more, or better, conversions/wrappers of Go packages to Joker) are pushed to the repository.
 (The Windows pages are updated less frequently.)

-Note that `gostd` is still very much a "work in progress".
+Note that **gostd** is still very much a "work in progress".
 It does not convert the entire `std` library provided by Go.
-Omissions are generally due to language features (of Go), used by packages (their types, constants, variables, standalone functions, and receivers), that the `gostd` tool does not yet convert, and so omits from the generated code that gets built into Joker.
+Omissions are generally due to language features (of Go), used by packages (their types, constants, variables, standalone functions, and receivers), that the **gostd** tool does not yet convert, and so omits from the generated code that gets built into Joker.

 ## Recent Design Changes

+### 2021-03-07

+The `:gostd` reader conditional has been introduced, primarily to allow `docs/generate-docs.joke` to work on any version of Joker.
+E.g. `#?(:gostd ...)` will process the `...` only if run by a (recent version of) this **gostd** fork of Joker.
+It's unlikely to have the same name by the time this fork gains some sort of official status (well beyond proof-of-concept).

+Incompatible types for arguments passed to receivers no longer crash Joker; they can be caught, and otherwise produce reasonable diagnostics, just as occurs with normal functions.
+E.g. `./joker -e '(Go (new go.std.os/File {}) :Write "hi there")'` no longer crashes Joker.

+`map`, `struct`, `chan`, and `func` types, as well as `...` in argument lists, are explicitly disabled for now.

+The build process no longer changes files known to Git; generated files, whose names are all prefixed with `g_`, start out as stubs copied in by `run.sh` and are then overwritten by `tools/gostd/gostd` later by that script.

+The **gostd** tool itself has been simplified, including replacing some substantial `fmt.Sprintf` calls (which can be difficult to maintain) with use of templates (via Go's `text/template` package), which are kept in `tools/gostd/templates/`.
+More work is expected in this area (simplification as well as templatization) in the future.

 ### 2020-12-17

 Type aliases (e.g. `type foo = bar`) are now ignored, so their Clojure names are not available for use.

-Their use (in the Go standard library) seems to have been introduced (with respect to the timeframe in which `gostd` has existed) in Go version `1.16.1beta1`.
+Their use (in the Go standard library) seems to have been introduced (with respect to the timeframe in which **gostd** has existed) in Go version `1.16.1beta1`.

-Ideally, `gostd` would support them, but as they seem designed for only short-term use around refactoring, properly implementing them in Joker seems less urgent than numerous other matters.
+Ideally, **gostd** would support them, but as they seem designed for only short-term use around refactoring, properly implementing them in Joker seems less urgent than numerous other matters.

 For more information on type aliases, see [Proposal: Type Aliases](https://go.googlesource.com/proposal/+/master/design/18130-type-alias.md) by Russ Cox and Robert Griesemer, December 16, 2016.